About Michigan Pioneer Fellows

 ELIGIBILITY

-We are seeking early-career researchers of exceptional promise in the biological sciences — all major subfields are of interest.
+We are seeking early-career researchers of exceptional promise in the life and biomedical sciences.

-Applicants must be less than one year post-degree (Ph.D., M.D., Pharm.D., M.D./Ph.D., or Pharm.D./Ph.D.) at the time of application, or graduate students in the final year of their doctoral degree.
+Applicants must be less than one year post-degree (Ph.D., M.D./Ph.D., or Pharm.D./Ph.D.) at the time of application, or enrolled as students in the final year of their doctoral degree program.
 Degree confirmation must be provided prior to the start of the fellowship.
-This can include applicants who are currently in their first year of postdoctoral research in a U-M lab.

 International students are welcome to apply.
 International applicants who have just completed their degree will be expected to take advantage of the F-1 Optional Practical Training (OPT) training time allowed or STEM status, if applicable.
 Those not eligible for F-1 OPT will be assisted in obtaining a visa.

-The program is open to all, and women, first-generation college students and minorities underrepresented in the sciences are strongly encouraged to apply.
-(U-M nondiscrimination policy)
+The program is open to all.
+Women, first-generation college students and minorities underrepresented in the sciences are strongly encouraged to apply (see U-M nondiscrimination policy)

 Professional Development

-Fellows will be assisted in forming a mentoring committee composed of their primary mentor(s), and at least two other leading scientists in their field.
+Fellows will form a mentoring committee composed of their primary mentor(s), and at least two other leading scientists in their field.

 Fellows will meet monthly with the Program Directors for career development workshops and scientific discussions.